kubeshop/testkube/docs/development-crds.md

 ...
 ```

-Below, you will find short descriptions and minimal example definitions of the custom resources defined by Testkube.
+Below, you will find short descriptions and example declarations of the custom resources defined by Testkube.

 ## Tests